 By Cal Avocado

 I planted my desires into Paco like a container that would take them.
 Each event between us leafed into possibilities and problems.
 My thoughts grew seeds of doubt and hope, and rained and shined over them.
 He might not recognize himself from my point of view and feel insulted as will others.
 These are my opinions.
 I’m not a camera.
-Names are changed to blur identities.
+Names are changed to blur identities, to protect the innocent from my distrustful and hurtful speculations.
 Most people prefer a portrait of themselves as a flower or a god, myself included.
 I present details without vanity or consideration to hide ugly.
-I could fictionalize to be safe, but wanted the dirt of real places on my pages.
-We name streets after ideas we support, not diseases we suffer, but both are basic guides to living.
-The empathy of biography has a smell, like actual bodies, fresh and stinking.
+I want the dirt of real history on my pages.
+We name streets after ideas we support, not diseases we suffer, but both are guides to living.
+The HIV crisis shaped my life more than any other event.
+The empathy of autobiography smells like bodies, fresh or stinking.
 Autobiography is musty paper crumbling apart in your fingers recalling original oils, delivering an unrepeatable, nostalgic experience fiction cannot.

 I was testing livability in San Miguel for a gay man in the expat community and failing to find enough.
 In New York, it had been easy to find support in the gay community but no gay groups existed in San Miguel.
-So, I sought out an individual I'd met, one partner of a newly arrived couple from rural California.
+So, I sought out an individual I'd met in his 40's like me, one partner of a newly arrived couple from rural California.
 It didn't go much better with him and I was convinced the time it would take to knit support in this town would not be worth it.
-He was out for a night time cruise in the vacant central plaza where gay men covertly hook up, in his 40's.
-He grew up in Oklahoma.
+He was out for a night time cruise in the vacant central plaza where gay men covertly hook up.
+He grew up in Texas.
 His family had disapproved of his sexual orientation.
 His relationship was open, and probably sexless.
 He was starved for some.
 I had accepted an invitation to his house once.
-A laptop computer was conspicuously placed in the entry way playing a porn video as I entered, a hook.
+A laptop computer was conspicuously placed in the entry way playing a porn video as I entered, as a hook.
 But I wasn’t interested, somewhat annoyed, and ignored it.

 During my last years in New York I took trips to Mexico that got longer and longer.
-It was so exciting in Mexico turning off to sleep could be hard.
+It was so exciting turning off to sleep could be hard.
 My favorite destinations were Mexico City and Oaxaca but I wanted to the entire country and fantasized living where ever I happened to be.
 Being a foreigner was interesting for many reasons.
-Speaking Spanish and the people, a mixture of Spanish, Native American, and African.
-Apart from unusual culture and handsome men were new landscapes and plants.
+Like speaking Spanish and the handsome men, a mixture of Spanish, Native American, and African.
+Apart from the different culture and people were new landscapes and plants.
 Jungles as astounding as any northern forest I’d enjoyed.
 Mexico also offered the comfort of familiar landscapes from Arizona and California I'd grown up in that recalled home after two decades in New York.
 Finally, Mexico had low prices.